v0ss3n/midimadness/_posts/2024-12-13-building-the-pcb.md

 ## END OF THE BUILD GUIDE

--> Go to the "SOFTWARE SETUP" to upload your first code onto the board!
+-> Go to the "SOFTWARE SETUP" page on this website, to upload your first code onto the board!